ryankopf/antispam/README.md

 ## Code of Conduct

 Everyone interacting in the Antispam project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/ryankopf/antispam/blob/master/CODE_OF_CONDUCT.md).

+## NO WARRANTY

+THE SUBJECT SOFTWARE IS PROVIDED "AS IS" WITHOUT ANY WARRANTY OF ANY KIND, EITHER EXPRESSED, IMPLIED, OR STATUTORY, INCLUDING, BUT NOT LIMITED TO, ANY WARRANTY THAT THE SUBJECT SOFTWARE WILL CONFORM TO SPECIFICATIONS, ANY IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR FREEDOM FROM INFRINGEMENT, ANY WARRANTY THAT THE SUBJECT SOFTWARE WILL BE ERROR FREE, OR ANY WARRANTY THAT DOCUMENTATION, IF PROVIDED, WILL CONFORM TO THE SUBJECT SOFTWARE.
+THIS SOFTWARE IS PROVIDED "AS IS."
+IF YOUR JURISDICTION DOES NOT ALLOW THESE LIMITATIONS THEN YOU MAY NOT USE THE SOFTWARE.